alshedivat/al-folio/_pages/about.md

 ---

 Hi!
 Thank you for stopping by.
 My name is Le Hoang Khanh, but you can call me Harry. <br>
-I spent 3 years in high school learning and taking some Competitive Programming. <br>
+I spent 3 years in high school learning and took some Competitive Programming. <br>
-I graduated in Ho Chi Minh University of Technology, major in electrical Engineering. <br>
+I graduated in Ho Chi Minh University of Technology, major in Electrical Engineering. <br>
 I'm a Math and Data Science Enthusiast.
 Got some experiences at various domains such as: Embedded, Hardware Design, E-commerce, Digital Marketing, Bank & Finance, Web Development and Data Science of course. <br> <br>
 In career, I would love to find and solve some solutions or inventions that automate the human process, reduce human effort in daily job for a better life. <br>
 In lifestyle, I'm an audiophile, coffee lover, runner, biker and sometime a game player, lol. <br>